veyselsapan/GPT2-TensorFlow/README.md

-Certainly!
-Below is a detailed `README.md` file for your GPT model project.
-It includes an overview of the project, how to set up the environment, run the script, and additional notes:

----

-# GPT Model Project
+# GPT2 Model Project

 ## Overview
-This project implements a custom GPT (Generative Pre-trained Transformer) model using TensorFlow.
+This project implements a custom GPT2 (Generative Pre-trained Transformer) model using TensorFlow.
 It is designed for training, evaluating, and making predictions with the GPT model.
 The project is structured into multiple modules for ease of understanding and modification.

 ## Prerequisites
 Before running this project, ensure you have the following installed: